Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Please note, if you represent a tea shop outside of Taiwan and are looking for connections to tea farmers or organic teas in Taiwan, I’m sorry that I don’t have any specific leads (I often receive emails about this).

-– For shorter options, there are some great tea-related attractions that you can explore as day trips from Taipei, which I will cover in detail in this article.
-This Taipei tea tour includes a visit to Taiwan’s largest tea museum and a tea plantation with phenomenal views in New Taipei City
+There are some great tea-related attractions that you can explore as day trips from Taipei, which I will cover in detail in this article.
+This Taipei tea tour includes a visit to Taiwan’s largest tea museum and a tea plantation with phenomenal views in New Taipei City, while this tour focuses mainly on the tea plantation.

 Some Tea Basics